• Skip to primary navigation

 Notes

-Storage: store egg muffins in an airtight container for up to 5 days in the fridge.
+Storage: The egg muffins can be stored in an airtight container for up to 5 days in the fridge.

 If you have used single-serving ramekins, simply cover them with cling film if they don't come with a lid already, or place them in a large enough airtight container to store in the fridge.